LiteObject/Demo.Api.Monitoring.Visualization/readme.md

 ## What is Zipkin?
 >Zipkin is a distributed tracing system.
 It helps gather timing data needed to troubleshoot latency problems in service architectures.
 Features include both the collection and lookup of this data.

+- How to setup Zipkin in .NET project
+  - Install the following packages
+    - `zipkin4net` (a tracer)
+    - `zipkin4net.middleware.aspnetcore` (the ASP.NET Core middleware)
+  - Register and start Zipkin

 ## How to setup Prometheus

 ## How to setup Grafana?